Cancer Clinical Trials

 Nationally Recognized Expertise in Cancer Clinical Trials

-The Cancer Network combines the services and expertise of Mercy Health and University of Michigan Health-West with the academic medical center of the University of Michigan.
+The Cancer Network combines the services and expertise of Trinity Health and University of Michigan Health-West with the academic medical center of the University of Michigan.

 You benefit from access to research programs at the University of Michigan Health Rogel Cancer Center.
 This esteemed program regularly contributes scientific knowledge that is furthering many aspects of cancer care, including early detection and treatment outcomes.
 Experts from this program regularly participate in Cancer Network care coordination activities.
 This makes it easier to identify opportunities you may be eligible for so you have the option of participating.